Ikayherce/guess_the_ai_prompt/README.md

 ### -Credits

 ###  Description
+Guess the AI prompt is a quiz where the questions are AI generated images, and the user needs to guess what the prompt for the artwork is, picking from one of the options provided below the image.
+It is not only fun to solve each question by guessing what the prompt was, but also discovering the answers that are at times very surprising.
+Discovering how AI processes human concepts and ideas is in other words half the fun of this game.

 ###  User demographic
+Any internet user who likes riddles and challenging their imagination can play "Guess the AI prompt".
+However this game might appeal especially to people who are interested in making AI art themselves, and even get inspiration from the images provided.

+This game can unfortunately at this stage not be played by the visually impaired, since the user relies on their sight to guess the answers.
+I tried to think of a way to adapt the game by using alternative texts but I wasn't satisfied with the result.
+It could however probably be adapted in some way that I haven't had the time to figure out in the frame of this project.

 ###  Features
 ### Initial planning
 My initial planning consisted on a  simple quizz structure with a question that would be an image and answers to choose from below.
 I made a simple drawing of it on paper.